Business Chemistry for Chief Legal Officers has been added to your bookmarks.

 The importance of developing talent

-A new book that can help you create the kind of chemistry that fuels workplace success
+The book that can help you create powerful business relationships that fuel workplace success